katarinastuart/katarinastuart.github.io/_pages/about.md

 **Globally Invasive Common Starlings & Mynas**
 <div style="font-size: 0.8em;">
-My research investigates how diverse genetic variants, from single nucleotide changes to complex structural variants, facilitate rapid adaptation in the globally invasive European starling.
-This multidisciplinary work integrates genomic data with historical human records (such as newspapers and natural history collections), morphology, and ecological information to track the invasion footprint of this species worldwide.
-Together, these approaches help unravel how and why the starling has spread so successfully. <br><br>
+My research investigates how diverse genetic variants, from single nucleotide changes to complex structural variants, facilitate rapid adaptation in the globally invasive common/European starling and common/Indian myna.
+This multidisciplinary work integrates genomic data with historical human records (such as newspapers and natural history collections), morphology, and ecological information to track the invasion footprint of these species worldwide.
+Together, these approaches help unravel how and why these two avian invaders have spread so successfully. <br><br>

 <div style="display: flex; align-items: flex-start; gap: 0.5em;">